seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 * Third test: 'exceptionThrownOnInvalidDataColumn()' provides an invalid Values2D argument.
 As per the documentation of calculateColumnTotal(), an 'InvalidParameterException' should be thrown. exceptionThrownOnInvalidDataColumn ensures that the proper exception is thrown from calculateColumnTotal().

-As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. 'exceptionThrownOnInvalidDataColumn()' involves use case testing, in a scenario where a user inputs incorrect data to the function.
+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. 'exceptionThrownOnInvalidDataColumn()' involves use case testing, in a scenario where a user inputs incorrect data to the function.

 <h3>2. calculateRowTotal(Values2D data, int row)</h3>